Ingredients – basic butter cake

 Cut the slab into lamington slices – dip in chocolate icing and roll in coconut.
 Actually, these slabs are good and even better when they are on special because they do not crumble.

 Most accounts of the creation of the lamington agree that it was named after Lord Lamington who served as Governor of Queensland from 1896 to 1901, although it might have been named for his wife, Lady Lamington.
 Even among those who attribute the name to Lord Lamington, there are different claims as to the exact location and creator of the cake itself.

 Follow this basic butter cake recipe and try a few variations such as the grated rind of an orange or lemon, sultanas or other dried fruit, chopped nuts and spices.

 Note: If making the cake in a deep 8 inch round or square tin you will need to bake it for 45-50 minutes.

 Add the grated rind of 1 lemon and 2 teaspoons lemon juice.
 Omit vanilla.

 Add 4-6 oz sultanas and 1 teaspoon allspice.

-Add 1 tablespoon caraway seeds to mixture and sprinkle extra teaspoon of seeds on top before baking.
+Add 1 tablespoon caraway seeds to the mixture and sprinkle an extra teaspoon of seeds on top before baking.